-helped them to enhance their social work skills.
-CWEL graduates, in particular, felt that their education helped to expand their understanding of the challenges faced by families involved in the child welfare systems and provided them with skills to effectively address those challenges, whereas CWEB graduates felt that the breadth of experiences during their field placements truly prepared them for employment as a child welfare caseworker.
-Both CWEB and CWEL graduates were grateful for the support they received during their respective programs from the universities they attended, their child welfare agencies, and the faculty and staff at the University of Pittsburgh.
+Graduates truly valued their experiences in field placements and felt that those experiences, coupled with the education they received both in and out of the classroom, helped them to enhance their social work skills.
+CWEL graduates, in particular, felt that their education helped to expand their understanding of the challenges faced by families involved in the child welfare systems and their schools' utilization of their unique knowledge base within the classroom bolstered their confidence in the field.
+CWEB graduates felt that the breadth of experiences during their field placements prepared them for employment as a child welfare caseworker.
+Both CWEB and CWEL graduates were grateful for the support they received from the universities they attended, their child welfare agencies, and the faculty and staff at the University of Pittsburgh during their respective programs.
 Similar to previous years, the financial advantages to these programs were also seen as a great benefit.